Forexign/PractiseEF/README.md

 This repository is just me practicing ASP.NET EntityFramework library.
 Helped me to understand Many to Many relationships in a much better sense.
-# Total wasted hour: 3
+# Total spent hours: 3